hapax/hapax.github.io/assets/minimal-networks.md

 While we struggle with tinkertoys, Nature can solve our problems, to good approximation, as effortlessly as a ball falls to the ground.
+We'll start by thinking about soap bubble networks in general, and finish by describing soap bubble computers to help us find minimal networks.

 ### 4.1.
 Bubble networks <a id="sec-4-1" name="sec-4-1"></a>